Breathing and Gaseous Exchange — NEET 2027 | 3–4 Questions Per Exam, Free Bilingual Practice

 Therefore, option A represents the correct sequence.

-Practice All 380 Questions from Breathing and Gaseous Exchange
+Practice All 380 Breathing & Gaseous Exchange Questions Free — Hindi & English

-You've seen 5 sample questions.
-Get all 380 with detailed NCERT-mapped explanations in the MedicNEET app.
+You've seen 5 samples.
+Get all 380 with detailed NCERT-mapped explanations.
+Practice in bilingual Hindi & English in the MedicNEET app — free.

 How many Breathing and Gaseous Exchange questions does MedicNEET have?

-MedicNEET has 380 questions for Breathing and Gaseous Exchange, including 276 MCQs, 40 Assertion-Reason questions, and 64 NEET 2025-style long-form questions.
+MedicNEET has 380 questions for Breathing and Gaseous Exchange, including 276 MCQs, 40 Assertion-Reason questions, and 64 NEET 2025-style long-form questions — all free in bilingual Hindi & English.

 What is the NEET weightage of Breathing and Gaseous Exchange?

-Breathing and Gaseous Exchange carries approximately 3% weightage in NEET, based on analysis of the last 10 years of papers.
+Breathing and Gaseous Exchange carries approximately 3% weightage in NEET (3–4 questions, 12–16 marks), based on analysis of the last 10 years of papers.
 It falls under the Human Physiology unit of Class 11 Biology.

 Are Breathing and Gaseous Exchange questions NCERT-based?